pranavprem/SpartanSound/readme.txt

 Use the userid and password authentication method discussed in class to implement the login process.

-Grading

-Send the company website link AND the php code to coolprofsinn@gmail.com for grading by end of Wed.

-#Lab: User Creation and Searching with Database - Individual Homework
+# Lab 3: User Creation and Searching with Database - Individual Homework